Production Guide

 In Kubernetes a securityContext can be used to define user ids, group ids and capabilities such as running a container in privileged mode.

-When deploying an application to Kubernetes, it is recommended to give the least privilege to containers so as to reduce access and protect the host where the container is running.
+When deploying an application to Kubernetes, it is recommended to give the least privilege to containers to reduce access and protect the host where the container is running.

 In the Airflow Helm chart, the securityContext can be configured in several ways: